USCqserver/HOQSTTutorials.jl/markdown/introduction/04-polaron_transformed_redfield.md

 ### Solving PTRE

-Since the Redfield equation and PTRE have identical forms, `solve_redfield` can also be used for the PTRE.
+Since the Redfield equation and the PTRE have identical forms, `solve_redfield` can also be used for the PTRE.
 To see this, let's first write down the PTRE for our example.

 $$\dot{\rho}_\mathrm{S} = \epsilon σ_z + [ \sigma_i, \Lambda_i(t) \rho_\mathrm{S}(t) ] + h.c.$$